This is our fourth visit.

 Hey, you don't need to walk to every square, really, even if you visit just one or two, you won't be disappointed!

 Ready?
-Here's our trail.
-First, check out the interactive map below!
+Here's our path.
+Check out the interactive map below!

 Started At: Franklin Square, then > Ellis> Johnson> Reynolds> Warren>

-Washington> Greene> Columbia> Oglethorpe> Wright> Telfair> Orleans> Chippewa> Crawford> Troup> Lafayette> Madison> Pulaski>
+Washington> Greene> Columbia> Oglethorpe> Wright> Telfair> Then onward to: Orleans> Chippewa> Crawford> Troup> Lafayette> Madison> Pulaski>

 Chatham> Monterey> Calhoun> Whitefield.